 If you are interested in adopting one of these available Labs, please first read SCLRR Adoption — How It Works, so that you understand the process.
 Also, before completing an application to adopt, be sure that you live in an area that we cover.
 Currently, we serve most of Los Angeles, Orange, Ventura and Santa Barbara Counties, and ONLY the cities of Victorville, Apple Valley and Hesperia in San Bernardino County---dependent on volunteer availability.
-Sorry, but SCLRR is unable to accept applications from residents of Riverside, San Diego, Kern, or San Luis Obispo Counties.
+Sorry, but SCLRR is unable to accept applications from residents of Riverside, San Diego, Kern, or San Luis Obispo Counties, or cities in San Bernardino County that are not listed above.
 For more information, including a list of Lab Rescue groups that operate in areas in which we do not, please see our Areas We Serve page.

 Once you have completed an Application To Adopt, an SCLRR representative will contact you.

 Puppies?
 SCLRR very rarely has puppies under age 6 months in need of new homes.
 For that reason, we accept applications from families or individuals looking to adopt a puppy ONLY when we have puppies available for adoption.
 Please check our available Foster Dogs below to see if we have any puppies BEFORE APPLYING to adopt a puppy from SCLRR.
 In general, the best place to find a puppy to add to your family is your local animal shelter.